Al-Bikai'a: History

 Al-Bikai'a has been settled since the Ottoman era of rule in Palestine.
 The villages in the area were abandoned including one named al-Sakaif.
 Eventually Arabs from nearby Tammun, mainly the Bani Odeh and Bsharat families settled in the area.
 Khirbet al-'Atuf was named after 'Atif, an Ayyubid soldier who died during the Crusades and al-Hadidiya was named after its black soil.

 Government

 Khirbet al-'Atuf is the only locality in the al-Bikai'a cluster that has a governing committee.
 It consists of four elected members and one paid employee.
 Its responsibilities include purchasing and distributing water to its residents, opening roads and providing electricity to the residents.

+Israeli settler violence

+On 16 and 22 December 2025, settlers linked to a newly established outpost carried out two separate raids on Al Hadidiya, which has about 70 residents.
+In the 16 December incident, settlers cut and damaged electrical wiring connected to a donor-funded solar power system that provides electricity to two of the roughly nine households in the community’s western section.

+On 22 December, settlers were reported to have entered animal shelters, harassed residents, and compelled families to remove fodder and water troughs, claiming these were positioned too close to fencing surrounding the outpost.
+Local sources said settlers scattered the livestock using all-terrain vehicles and stole at least seven watering troughs.
+OCHA reported that incidents in Al Hadidiya increased following the establishment of an outpost within the community’s boundaries on 24 November 2025, after which residents described near-daily raids, harassment, and threats.